kobylyanskiy/edge-docs/docs/quickstart.md

 ### QGroungControl

-Well, now we need to install QGroundControl version specifically tailored for Edge.
+!!! attention "We need to install QGroundControl version specifically tailored for Edge.
+Please use download links below to get required QGroundControl version for Windows, Linux and Mac OS."

 The installation steps depend on the OS you use.

 #### Windows